Distances are calculated in a straight line and may not reflect actual travel distance.

 mature flowering shrubs and magnificent oak trees, creating a beautiful secluded parkland setting.

 Set within the lawns a large pond with an island has been created and bordered by stone rockeries and flowering shrubs.
-A wide cascading stone waterfall flows into a lower pond.
-Sweeping informal lawns extend beyond the ponds from which a five bar gate opens into a paddock which also has a separate access from the lane.
+A wide cascading stone waterfall flows into a lower pond and beyond are further areas of informal lawns which could be fenced to provide a paddock.
 Along the eastern boundary of the property there is a belt of mature woodland.

 5 bedroom suites